Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

 |Susan A. Blew '75

 Senior Business Leader, IT Portfolio Management & Governance at Visa, Berkeley, California.
-Blew has served as an EVP at Wells Fargo, a CIO at Pacific Bell Information Services, Vice President, Technology Infrastructure Programs at Kaiser Permanente, and a member of Keiretsu Forum.
+Blew has served as an EVP at Wells Fargo, a CIO at Pacific Bell Information Services, the vice president of technology infrastructure programs at Kaiser Permanente, and a member of Keiretsu Forum.

 "You learn to think and communicate clearly.
 You learn to tackle problems by looking at the context in which they occur.
 You learn how to keep learning."